jaypancholi94/advent-of-code/2023/day-01/part-01/README.md

 As they're making the final adjustments, they discover that their calibration document (your puzzle input) has been amended by a very young Elf who was apparently just excited to show off her art skills.
 Consequently, the Elves are having trouble reading the values on the document.

 The newly-improved calibration document consists of lines of text; each line originally contained a specific calibration value that the Elves now need to recover.
-On each line, the calibration value can be found by combining the first digit and the last digit (in that order) to form a single two-digit number.
+On each line, the calibration value can be found by combining the `first digit` and the `last digit` (in that order) to form a single `two-digit number`.

 For example: